sqrt()

 Often, you want to save the output of an operation for later use.
 In those cases we need to store that information somewhere.
 These are called objects.
 What happens is that we assign the output of the operation to an object.

-To create an object, we need to give it a name followed by the assignment operator <-, and the value we want to give to it.
+To create an object, we need to give it a name followed by the assignment operator <-

 For example:

-age <- 21
+<- 21 age

-We can read the code as: the value 21 is assigned to the object age.
-When you run this line of code the object you just created appears in your Environment tab (top-right panel).
+.
+When you run this line of code the object you just created appears in your Environment

 When assigning a value to an object, R does not print anything on the console.
 You can print the value by typing the object name in the console or by running it from within your script.